 Summer vacation for most families is seen as a time of relaxation and fun.
 However, for former spouses, summer vacation can be anything but fun and relaxing.
-For many divorced or divorcing couples, summer vacation can reignite old fights about the children regarding where to vacation, when to take a vacation, who will have the children, or how long he or she will have the children.
-Something as innocent as a vacation can turn into a heated argument, creating negative feelings for everyone involved.
+For many separated and divorced couples, summer vacation can reignite old fights about the children regarding where and when to go, who will have the children (or how long he or she will have the children), and how much each parent will spend on that summer vacation.
+Something as innocent as a holiday can turn into a heated argument, creating negative feelings for everyone involved.

 Parents can ease the transition and make things go smoother by using some of the following seven tips:

-For divorcing couples, summer vacation does not have to mean you lose contact with your child or you are unable to remain active in his or her life.
-Spending time with and having access to both parents is necessary for a child’s healthy functioning and development, so if you can't spend summer vacation with your child, be sure to make up for lost time after summer is over.
+For divorcing couples, summer vacation does not have to mean you lose contact with your child, or you are unable to remain active in his or her life.
+Spending time with and having access to both parents is necessary for a child’s healthy functioning and development, so if you are spending the summer without your kids, be sure to make up for lost time after summer is over.